Wynntils/launchy/README.md

 ## Instructions

-Install it from our [releases](https://github.com/Wynntils/launchy/releases/latest), set up your preferences then just launch through Minecraft (you will need to reopen the launcher to download any mod updates we provide.)
+Install it from our [releases](https://github.com/Wynntils/launchy/releases/latest), set up your preferences then just launch through Minecraft (you will need to reopen the installer to download any mod updates we provide.)

 ## Features
 - Installs fabric into a 'Wynntils' profile